sheikhdiallo/COM304_FOUNDATION_1/workup/session9/docs/routing-algorithms.md

 Try working through the following routing table examples.
 In each case find where to route an IP address coming from the Test Router.

+A network diagram corresponding to the routing table is shown below.
 ![alt text](../docs/images/routing2.drawio.png "routing2.drawio.png")

 ### Example 1